isakdiaz/findphone_cv/README.md

 find_phone.py  takes a single command line argument which is a path to the jpeg image to be tested. ​ ​ This script has to print the normalized coordinates of the phone detected on this test image in the format shown below.

-Current Implementation produce 96.12% accuracy on the training dataset using a simple cv2.findContours implementation.
+Current Implementation produces 96.12% accuracy on the training dataset using a simple cv2.findContours implementation.
 This is assuming that <5% radius deviation from ground truth is a correct result.